I hate my job.~Evander Hunter

 Some Hunters choose to only classify in one weapon.
 Some choose to become proficient in many.
 Either way, we’re trained with each weapon and how to best deflect blows from various fighting styles and weapons types.
 I, myself, prefer my battleax to other weapons, but I’m trained to proficiency in all classes.

 Anyway.
 That’s the guild hierarchy.
-Join me next time for more information about the Magical Community and guild mages.
+Join me next time for more information about the Magical Community and the guild.

 It’s that time again—time to sit down, shut up, and listen.
 Or don’t.
 Whatever.
 It’s not like I care.
 I’m just here.